andrew/ultimate-awesome/README.md

 - [Resources](https://github.com/thuva4/Resources) - A collection of useful resources.
 - [awesome-inscriptions](https://github.com/TrustlessLabs/awesome-inscriptions) - A curated list of awesome things related to inscriptions in web3.
 - [awesome-vue3](https://github.com/Tyh2001/awesome-vue3) - 🎉 与 vue3 相关的精彩事物策划清单。（🎉 A curated list of awesome things related to vue3.）.
+- [awesome-cyber-security](https://github.com/tzurilabs/awesome-cyber-security) - A bunch of resources containing learning resources, certifications, security frameworks, bug bounties, podcasts and tools used for cyber security.
 - [awesome-machine-learning-python](https://github.com/ugwaj/awesome-machine-learning-python) - Machine and Deep Learning in Python.
 - [cyberelite](https://github.com/uttambodara/cyberelite) - 🔐 Welcome to Hack-Academia — your go-to destination for everything related to 🖥️ ethical hacking, 🔧 penetration testing, and 🛡️ cybersecurity research.
 Whether you're a 🌱 newcomer eager to dive into the cyber world or a 🧑‍💻 skilled expert searching for the latest tools and tactics, Hack-Academia is here to fuel your journey. ⚡.
 - [awesome-waline](https://github.com/walinejs/awesome-waline) - ⚡ Delightful waline resources.